typelevel/otel4s/docs/sdk/overview.md

 # Overview

+SDK modules are an alternative to the [otel4s-oteljava](../oteljava/overview.md) implementation.
-SDK modules are implemented in Scala and available for all platforms: JVM, Scala Native, and Scala.js.
+All modules are implemented in Scala and available for all platforms: JVM, Scala Native, and Scala.js.
 The implementation remains **experimental** and some functionality may be lacking.

 ## Getting Started